 - holders of a residence permit issued by a state applying the Schengen Agreements ;

 - holders of certain travel documents issued by an EU Member State ;

 - holders of a British National (Overseas) passport.

 Citizens of these countries can stay for up to 3 months (90 days) without a visa.

-Non EU-nationals planning to stay in France for more than 3 months, or for purposes other than tourism, must have the appropriate long-stay visa (visa de long séjour) in their passports upon arrival in France.
+Non-EU-nationals planning to stay in France for more than 3 months, or for purposes other than tourism, must have the appropriate long-stay visa (visa de long séjour) in their passports upon arrival in France.
 It is obligatory to apply for the visa in your home country at the French Consulate having jurisdiction where you live.
-It is not possible to arrive in France as a tourist and then change status to that of a worker, a student or a resident.
+It is not possible to arrive in France as a tourist and then change the status to that of a worker, a student or a resident.
 The French authorities require such individuals to return to their home country to apply for the appropriate visa.

-Those foreigners, who do manage to find a prospective employer in France, or in their home country for employment in France, must rely on the employer for the initial and essential step of obtaining the authorization from the French Ministry of Labor.
+Those foreigners, who do manage to find a prospective employer in France, or in their home country for employment in France, must rely on the employer for the initial and essential step of obtaining authorization from the French Ministry of Labor.
 This authorization document, if the contract is approved, is a prerequisite for obtaining the long-stay visa that would be issued by a French Consul in the home country.
 In Paris, the employer must contact:

 Ministry of Labor, Service de la Main d’Oeuvre Etrangère

 127 boulevard de la Villette, 75010 Paris / Tel: 01 44 84 42 86